knative/docs/blog/articles/event-drive-app-knative-eventing-kogito.md

 ### Kogito Serverless Workflow

-To demonstrate how the Kogito workflow implementation works on event-driven architectures, we will use the [patient onboarding example](https://github.com/kiegroup/kogito-examples/tree/master/serverless-workflow-functions-events-quarkus).
+To demonstrate how the Kogito workflow implementation works on Knative's event-driven architecture, we will use the [patient onboarding example](https://github.com/kiegroup/kogito-examples/tree/master/serverless-workflow-functions-events-quarkus).
 In this example, we simulate a workflow used in hospitals to onboard new patients and assign them to the correct doctor.

 The following image taken from the [specification examples page](https://github.com/serverlessworkflow/specification/blob/master/examples/examples.md#New-Patient-Onboarding) illustrates this workflow: